amoffitt/MASQ/README.md

 └── hg19.seq_dic.cpickle
 ```

-### Execute MASQ analysis

-# Edit configuration as needed for MASQ analysis
-vi config.yaml

-# Execute MASQ analysis workflow (in dry-run mode)
-snakemake -n

-# To run the 'standard PCR' example, rename config.standardPCR.yaml to config.yaml
-cp config.yaml config.masq.yaml
-cp config.standardPCR.yaml config.yaml

-# Execute MASQ analysis workflow (specify number of cores)
-snakemake --cores 1

 ### MASQ Analysis

-The MASQ analysis pipeline is contained in a Snakemake workflow (https://snakemake.readthedocs.io/en/stable/).
-The workflow is defined by rules in the Snakefile.
-Individual scripts called from the Snakefile are located in the scripts folder.
+The MASQ analysis pipeline is contained in a Snakemake workflow
+(https://snakemake.readthedocs.io/en/stable/).
+The workflow is defined by
+rules in the Snakefile.
+Individual scripts called from the Snakefile are
+located in the scripts folder.

 The source code includes two examples.
 Example input files are included for testing of the workflow installation.
-Example files include small snippets of FASTQ and BAM files, and a corresponding example locus table.
-The configuration files are included to run the example analysis.
+Example files include small snippets of FASTQ and BAM files, and a
+corresponding example locus table.
+The configuration files are included
+to run the example analysis.

 #### Run `MASQ` example